msupply-foundation/conforma-web-app/docs/internal/admin/Localisation.md

 ![Localisation](images/localisation-ui.png)

 It is recommended to use a Google sheet (or Excel spreadsheet) to manage the available languages and keep them up-to-date with the current application strings.
+Currently we have been using this (private) Google spreasheet to keep the localisation used per project: [Localisation Spreasheet]( https://docs.google.com/spreadsheets/d/1RE80Rqm5_TI3k1ibm9C5gEyGjk9l91Od4244D6gZqCw)

 Workflow for exporting and importing could be as follows: